Samyak0039/PixelSilicon/README.md

 Semiconductor inspection images can be affected by:

-- Sensor noise
+- Speckle noise
-- Speckle-like noise
+- Additive Gaussian noise
 - Low spatial resolution
+- Downsampling
-- Blur
+- Blur and interpolation artifacts
 - Loss of fine structural details
-- Interpolation artifacts

-These degradations can make small features and structural abnormalities difficult to inspect.
+These degradations can make small semiconductor features and structural abnormalities more difficult to inspect.

 Traditional interpolation methods such as bicubic upscaling can increase spatial resolution, but they cannot learn to recover missing high-frequency information.